Chevrolet C/K: Third generation (1973–1991)

-Fourth generation (1988–2002)
+Fourth generation C/K / first generation Sierra (1988–2002)

 The fourth-generation C/K was introduced in April 1987 for the 1988 model year.
-The first line not assigned a generational moniker by General Motors in nearly three decades, it is known by its GMT400 internal codename.
-Slightly smaller in cab dimensions than the Rounded Line generation, the fourth-generation C/K increased interior space over its predecessor.
+Known officially by its GMT400 internal codename (GM never assigned this model line a generational moniker), these are informally known as the OBS (Old or Original Body Style).
+Slightly smaller in cab dimensions, the fourth-generation C/K increased interior space over its predecessor.
 After trailing Ford and Dodge by over a decade, GM introduced the C/K in an extended-cab configuration.
 For nearly five years, the fourth-generation C/K was sold alongside its R/V series predecessor, as the crew cab pickup (which served as the basis of the Suburban SUV) was not released until the 1992 model year.

 In a branding change, the C/K nomenclature became exclusive to Chevrolet, as all GMC pickups became Sierras (GMC retained the C/K nomenclature for its internal model codes).
 Chevrolet introduced several specialized variants of the C/K series, including the work-oriented W/T 1500, off-road Z71, and the high-performance 454SS.
-Between one-ton trucks and medium-duty trucks, Chevrolet and GMC offered the C3500HD chassis cab for commercial use.
+Between one-ton trucks and the Kodiak medium-duty trucks, Chevrolet and GMC offered the C3500HD chassis cab for commercial use.

-For 1995, the fourth-generation C/K underwent a mid-cycle revision, adding a driver-side airbag (dual airbags became standard for 1998).
-For 1996, the extended cab was redesigned, adding a rear-hinged passenger-side third door.
+For 1995, the fourth-generation C/K underwent a mid-cycle revision, adding a driver-side airbag (dual airbags became standard for 1997).
+For 1996, the extended cab was redesigned, adding a rear-hinged passenger-side third door on select 1500 models.

 For the 1999 model year, to accommodate the introduction of the GMT800-chassis Chevrolet Silverado/GMC Sierra, the fourth-generation C/K was renamed as the Chevrolet Silverado Classic and GMC Sierra Classic.
 After the 2000 model year, C/K pickup trucks were discontinued.
 GM produced the heavy-duty C3500HD chassis cab as the final version of the C/K model family through the 2002 model year.